jsndyks/sg2047/moodle/week03/practical01.gettingStarted.md

 #### Start Tableau ...

-You will need to start a copy of _Tableau Desktop_, which is available on the _Windows_ computers at _City, University of London_.
+You will need to start a copy of _Tableau Desktop_, which is available on the _Windows_ computers _in the labs at the University_.

-As a student at City, you can also get hold a free copy of the _Tableau Desktop_ visualization software use on your laptop or at home, to help you learn and to complete your coursework.<br/>Instructions are here - _[Tableau Desktop](https://moodle.city.ac.uk/mod/page/view.php?id=2381590)_
+As a student at City, you can also get hold a free copy of the _Tableau Desktop_ visualization software use on your laptop or at home, to help you learn and to complete your coursework.<br/>Instructions are here - _[Tableau Desktop](https://moodle4.city.ac.uk/mod/page/view.php?id=824653)_

 #### Sign up ...

-You will need to sign up to access the tutorial - but this is a quick process and you can use the account that you create to access [Tableau Training Videos](https://moodle.city.ac.uk/mod/page/view.php?id=2381591) and other materials into the future.<br/>
+You will need to sign up to access the tutorial - but this is a quick process and you can use the account that you create to access [Tableau Training Videos](https://moodle4.city.ac.uk/mod/page/view.php?id=824654) and other materials into the future.<br/>
 When registering, you may want to enter the postcode for _City, University of London_, which is ...

 - **EC1V 0HB**.